Para-abelian varieties and Albanese maps: Pic and Pic-tau for families

 \begin{theorem} \mylabel{pic tau} The sheafification of $R\mapsto \Pic^\tau(X\otimes R)$ is representable by an algebraic space $\Pic^\tau_{X/S}$ whose structure morphism is of finite presentation (hence quasiseparated) and locally separated.
 Moreover, the inclusion into $\Pic_{X/S}$ is an open embedding. \end{theorem}

-\proof The problems are local in the base, so we may assume that $S=\Spec(A)$ is affine.
+\proof Let us give a proof using Artin's representability criterion.
+The problems are local in the base, so we may assume that $S=\Spec(A)$ is affine.
 Let $A_\lambda\subset A$ be the direct system of subrings that are finitely generated over the ring $\ZZ$.
 Using the results from \cite{EGA IVc}, \S 8 there is an index $\mu$ such that $X=X_\mu\otimes_{A_\mu}A$ for some proper flat $X_\mu$ over $A_\mu$; compare \cite{Rydh 2015} Proposition B.2 and B.3 for statements entirely in the realm of algebraic spaces.
 We also have to ensure cohomological flatness: Forming the \v{C}ech complex for some \'etale surjection $U_\mu\ra X_\mu$ with an affine scheme $U_\mu$ and arguing as in \cite{Mumford 1970}, Section 5 we find a bounded complex $K^\bullet$ of finitely generated projective $A_\mu$-modules giving an identification

 that is functorial in the $A_\mu$-algebras $B$.
 Clearly, the image $M=\Image(K^0\ra K^1)$ is finitely generated and its formation commutes with base-change.
 With the long exact Tor sequence for $0\ra H^0\ra K^0\ra M\ra 0$, we infer that the formation of $H^0(X_\mu,\O_{X_\mu})$ commutes with base-change if and only if $M$ is locally free.
 So by assumption, $M\otimes_{A_\mu} A$ is locally free.
 Hence there is some $\lambda\geq \mu$ such that $M\otimes_{A_\mu} A_\lambda$ is locally free.
 Summing up, we may replace $X\ra \Spec(A)$ with the base change of $X_\mu\ra\Spec(A_\mu)$ to $A_\lambda$, and assume that $A$ is finitely generated over the excellent Dedekind ring $\ZZ$.